EnMAP-Box/qgispluginsupport/README.md

 # QGIS Plugin Support (QPS)
 ![build status](https://img.shields.io/bitbucket/pipelines/jakimowb/qgispluginsupport.svg)

-The QPS library aims to support the creation of QGIS Plugins with a focus on remote sensing applications.
+The QGIS Plugin Support (QPS) library aims at the development of remote sensing applications using the QGIS python API.

+This includes, for example
+- Remote sensing specific metadata handling
+- Spectral Libraries
+- Interactive plotting
+- Tools to test python code that uses the QGIS API

+QPS is designed as python package that can be included as subpackage of other QGIS python plugins.
+This

-QPS is used in other project like:
+QPS is used in other projects, for example:

 EnMAP-Box https://bitbucket.org/hu-geomatics/enmap-box